 Also, make sure copies of home insurance papers are included in the emergency kit!2 High winds can throw outdoor equipment around yards, damaging landscaping or worse — the home itself.
 Tie down or contain pieces as possible, or store them in a garage, if available.

 4. Have Your Finances in Order

-- Have your finances in order.
-With Social Security payments now electronic, senior should ensure all of their account information is up-to-date.
+With Social Security payments now electronic, seniors should be prepared for emergencies and ensure all of their account information is up to date.
 If power or phone lines are down, it can be a challenge to make account changes should there be any hiccups to receiving funds.3

 Meteorological technology today provides the ability to see weather events as they’re developing and accurately predict when they might hit a specific area.
 This is good news for seniors, who may need help getting out of a storm’s way before it lands.
 Establish a route to a safer location, whether that’s a friend or family member’s house or elsewhere, including transportation to get a senior from his or her home to the second location.

 Emergency Preparedness for Older Adults

 Weather events are unpredictable, and it’s important that seniors are well prepared long before disaster ever strikes.
 Following the tips laid out through this article will ensure the safety of your loved ones no matter what mother nature throws at you.